wx13/jedi/doc/manual.md

 cursor appears.
 Type `^6x` again to exit cursor selection mode.
 Now you will have a set of cursors which act as one.This tutorial is designed to get you up and running quickly, and demonstrate some of the editor's basic capabilities.
-For more details about running, configuring, and modifying editor.rb, see the manual.
+For more details about running, configuring, and modifying jedi, see the manual.